 With 1 million new variants of malware created on a daily basis, being unwilling to properly budget for the best options in enterprise security software is no longer acceptable.
-Richard Henderson recently commented that "we are entering a new period of regulatory enforcement of cybersecurity-related issues".

 Looking at infosec objectives and their relation to the GDPR, PCI DSS, HIPAA, NERC, FISMA, and GLBA regulations and being able to identify security threats with file integrity monitoring (FIM) software will enable organizations to help secure their enterprise.

 File integrity monitoring not only protects data and critical systems, but it also: